-I am currently a machine learning intern at Apple.
-I have also interned at Project Jupyter, where I was involved in the development and design of JupyterLab.
+I have interned with Apple, where I worked on tools to support data-centric machine learning, and at Project Jupyter, where I was involved in the development and design of JupyterLab.
 I received my Bachelor’s degree in statistics from California Polytechnic State University, San Luis Obispo in 2020 and my Master’s degree in computer science from UCI in 2022.

 Capturing Humans' Mental Models of AI: An Item Response Theory Approach

 Markelle Kelly, Aakriti Kumar, Padhraic Smyth, and Mark Steyvers

 ACM Conference on Fairness, Accountability, and Transparency (FAccT), 2023

 10/15/2022, UCI ICS Spotlight: "Markelle Kelly Highlights the Human Side of Computer Science"